hasemac/tokamak_equilibrium/README.md

 If you would like to use other functions such as the tracing of guiding center, you need to make other matrix for the functions.
 Please execute "1_make_fundamental_matrix.py" in root directory.
 Although this run take a long time, this only needs to be done once.
+It may take over 1 hour (over 30 min. for Br and over 30 min. for Bz).

 ## How to set calculation conditions